Lemon Olive Oil Cake Recipe with Mascarpone Glaze

 1

 Preheat the oven to 350°F and grease a 9-inch cake pan with olive oil.
-In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+In a medium bowl, whisk together the flour, baking powder, baking soda, and salt until well combined.

 2

-Whisk together the olive oil and sugar in a large bowl until smooth.
-Add the eggs and whisk until combined.
-Add the cream Fraiche and whisk gently until combined.
+In a large bowl, whisk together the olive oil and sugar until smooth.
+Add the eggs and whisk until incorporated, then gently whisk in the crème fraîche until fully combined.

 3

-Add the dry and wet ingredients in 2-3 additions until combined.
-Fold in the lemon zest and lemon juice.
+Gradually add the dry ingredients to the wet ingredients in 2-3 additions, mixing until just combined.
+Gently fold in the lemon zest and lemon juice.

 4

 Pour the batter into the prepared cake pan and smooth the top.
-Bake for 45 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+Bake for 45 minutes or until a toothpick inserted into the center comes out clean.

 5

-Let the cake cool in the pan for 10 minutes, then remove it and cool completely on a wire rack.
+Let the cake cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.

 6

-To make the topping, whisk together the lemon curd with mascarpone cheese until smooth.
-Spread the glaze over the cooled cake, allowing it to drip down the sides.
+Prepare the topping by whisking together lemon curd and mascarpone cheese until smooth.
+Spread the glaze over the cooled cake, letting it gently drip down the sides.

 7

-Spread the glaze over the cooled cake, allowing it to drip down the sides.
-Decorate with crushed pistachios and dried lavender if desired.
+Garnish with crushed pistachios and dried lavender, if desired.
 Serve and enjoy!

 Recipe Tips & Suggestions